kiptuidenis/jaseci-learning/assignments/codebase_genius/README.md

 ## Output and Documentation
 - Generated documentation and analysis results are stored in the `outputs/repository` directory
 - Documentation is generated in markdown format (`docs.md`)
-- Code analysis artifacts and intermediate files are also stored in the outputs directory

 ## External Libraries Used
 - **Jaseci**: Main backend framework